pannous/jeannie-webclient/README.md

  * The Google login is currently [not working](https://github.com/pannous/jeannie-webclient/issues/1) for Safari - we'd like your pull request!
  * To make calls skype is necessary (your browser has to support [skype URLs](https://support.skype.com/en/faq/FA12243/how-do-i-enable-skype-click-to-call-in-chrome)) and your contact needs to have a telephon number associated (in google contacts).

-# License

-This project stands under the Apache License 2.0.
-Of course our logos and images are excluded.
-We are using for some images [this nice](http://www.famfamfam.com) collection!

-# Setup

- * open app/index.html in a browser

 # Browser Access